niuiic/format.nvim/README.md

 ## Example to use with lsp format

-This plugin will not have lsp formatting built in.
+This plugin has no lsp formatting feature built in.
 You can configure it like this to use both formatting functions at the same time.

 ```lua
 local filetypes_use_lsp_format = {